Motala11/CICD/CI-CD_pipeline.md

 ![alt text](images-cicd/final-setup.PNG)

 ### Creating a Webhook for our Jenkins project
+A webhook is a mechanism that allows one system or application to notify another system or application about events or updates in real-time.

 1. Navigate to the Github Settings and click Webhooks.
 2. Click create new webhook.
 3. Enter the url of your Jenkins page in `Payload URL`.